 Doran's Shield is when you want to ignore the laning phase and farm up for the mid game.
 It better then Corrupting Potion in matchups where you receive constant poke like against Quinn or Lucian where you need the extra sustain or you'll get poked out of lane.

 Ravenous Hydra is core for Fiora as it gives a big chunk of ad and life steal.
 It builds off of Tiamat and gives you the waveclear that you need.
 A good strategy is to take trades with your opponent, then life steal back up on the next wave.
 It makes it so that they have to also have sustain or they will slowly lose health as they have lower sustain then you.

 Trinity Force is a core item for Fiora because it gives stats that benefit her in all aspects.
 But the unique passives are what makes this core.
 Sheen's passive boosts her split-pushing and damage by a good amount, while Phage's passive makes Fiora more mobile and better at sticking on people.
 The stats that make it good for Fiora is the CDR, the attack speed, and the damage.

 Manamune is alternative build path that gives more ad and mana in exchange for delaying your core items of Ravenous Hydra and Trinity Force.
-It is best built if you're ahead or you're in a matchup where it's hard to kill them in lane like Malphite.
+It is best built if you're ahead or you're against a tank that built Bramble Vest like Malphite or Ornn.

 Death's Dance is currently a very good item on Fiora, as it gives ad, cdr, armor and magic resist.
 It is expensive but the strengths of healing and some burst reduction makes it a very good 3rd item to build.